 Before anything else, you need to master the basics of using Bootstrap.
-If you take a look at the official Bootstrap website you will see that Bootstrap is described as an HTML, CSS, and JS framework which is used to develop mobile-first, responsive projects.
+If you take a look at the official Bootstrap website you will see that Bootstrap is described as an HTML, CSS, and JS framework that is used to develop mobile-first, responsive projects.
 It’s important to add that Bootstrap is an open-source tool that helps thousands of people create prototypes of their projects or build apps from start to finish using design time-savers like Sass variables included in Bootstrap’s built-in tools.
 It comes equipped with a grid system, pre-built components, and plugins that are built with jQuery to fit any project.

-Simply put, Bootstrap is a wide array of tools that rely on re-usable code so that you don’t have to develop the building blocks of a website from scratch.
+Simply put, Bootstrap is a wide array of tools that rely on reusable code so that you don’t have to develop the building blocks of a website from scratch.
 To build websites that are as responsible as possible, Bootstrap makes the process easier by letting users utilize it as a front-end development framework.
 Even if you just want to create a simple layout, Bootstrap can help.
-By using a framework like Bootstrap, you will know for sure that your design is consistent, and no cross-browser issues will be encountered.
+By using a framework like Bootstrap, you will know for sure that your design is consistent, and that no cross-browser issues will be encountered.

 To begin with, the files you should know about include: